asiedubrempong/MiNet/README.md

 ## Future work

 There is much to be discovered in this area and we intend to look next at images of minerals under the microscope.

+## License

+This project is licensed under the terms of the MIT license.
+See the [LICENSE](LICENSE) file for license rights and limitations